Reeba18/Hotel-Booking-Analysis/README.md

 # Hotel Booking Analysis

 ## Context
 Resort Hotel and City Hotel are experiencing high cancellation rates,which are adversely affecting their revenues.
-The project aims to analyse the dataset to identify some of the main reasons for it and make recommendations to improve the situation.
+The project aims to analyse the dataset to identify some of the main reasons for it.

 ## Aim
 The project focuses on: